StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-07-taskrun-etiquette-examples-dont-use.md

 ---
 layout: post
 title: "Task.Run Etiquette Examples: Don't Use Task.Run in the Implementation"
+series: "Task.Run Etiquette"
+seriesTitle: "Task.Run in the Implementation"
 ---
 Last time we looked at [using `Task.Run` for the wrong thing]({% post_url 2013-11-06-taskrun-etiquette-examples-using %}) (code that is not CPU-bound).
 So let's move on to the proper use case of `Task.Run`: CPU-bound code.
 We start off with some existing code, which synchronously does some heavy calculations.